Nosen92/gam075-qmk/readme.md

 ### 1. Flash the firmware

-Enter bootloader mode by following the instructions in the [SonixQMK docs](https://sonixqmk.github.io/SonixDocs/install/#42-entering-bootloader-mode).
-If your keyboard is still on stock firmware, you need to ground the boot pin while plugging in the keyboard to the computer.
-After flashing this firmware, you can easily enter the bootloader by pressing `fn` + `left ctrl`.
+To make the keyboard accept a new firmware, first enter bootloader mode.
+If your keyboard is still on stock firmware, to enter bootloader mode you need to ground the boot pin on the MCU while plugging in the keyboard to the computer.
+For reference, see the photo in the instructions in the [SonixQMK docs](https://sonixqmk.github.io/SonixDocs/install/#42-entering-bootloader-mode).
+If you have already flashed this firmware, you can easily enter the bootloader again by pressing `fn` + `left ctrl`.

 Use [SonixFlasherC](https://github.com/SonixQMK/SonixFlasherC) — **not** the older `sonix-flasher` GUI tool, which its own README now marks deprecated/unsafe.